Ordinary People (Guest novel): Synopsis

-The novel begins as life is seemingly returning to normal for the Jarretts of Lake Forest, Illinois, in September 1975.
-It is slightly more than a year since their elder son Buck was killed when a sudden storm came up while he and their other son Conrad were sailing on Lake Michigan.
+Life is seemingly returning to normal for the Jarretts of Lake Forest, Illinois (a suburb of Chicago) in September 1975.
+It is slightly more than a year since their elder son Buck was killed when a sudden storm arrived while he and his brother Conrad were sailing on Lake Michigan.
 Six months later, a severely depressed Conrad attempted suicide by slashing his wrists with a razor in the bathroom.
 His parents committed him to a psychiatric hospital from which he has only recently returned after eight months of treatment.
-He is attending school and trying to resume his life, but knows he still has unresolved issues, particularly with his mother, Beth, who has never really recovered from Buck's death and keeps an almost maniacally perfect household and family.
+He is attending school and trying to resume his life, but he recognizes he still has unresolved issues, particularly with his mother, Beth, who has never really recovered from Buck's death and keeps an almost maniacally perfect household and family.

-His father Calvin, a successful tax attorney, gently leans on him to make appointments to see a local psychiatrist, Dr. Tyrone C. Berger.
-Initially resistant, he slowly starts to respond to Dr. Berger and comes to terms with the root cause of his depression, his identity crisis and survivor's guilt over having survived when Buck did not.
+His father Calvin is a successful tax attorney who gently leans on Conrad to make appointments to see a local psychiatrist, Dr. Tyrone C. Berger.
+Initially resistant, he slowly starts to respond to Dr. Berger and comes to terms with the root cause of his depression, his identity crisis and survivor's guilt.
 Also helping is a relationship with a new girlfriend, Jeannine Pratt.

 Calvin sees Dr. Berger as the events of the recent past have caused him to begin to doubt many things he once took for granted, leading to a midlife crisis.
 This leads to strain in his marriage as he finds Beth increasingly cold and distant, while she in turn believes he is overly concerned about Conrad to the point of being manipulated.
-Finally the friction becomes enough that Beth decides to leave him at the novel's conclusion.
+This friction becomes enough that Beth decides to leave him.
 Father and son, however, have closed the gap between them.